 The cocoa plant is relatively a tropical plant.
 The plant is mostly harvested in countries known as the Ivory Coast and Ghana, also processed by vendors in meager places in South America and Africa.
 The cocoa seed is a nut from an Amazonian plant, which is harvested multiple times a year this is done by being hand-picked or using a machete.

 A Swedish scientist named, Carl von Linnaeus in the 18th century found out how valuable cacao was and the importance of the plant so he named the genus and species of the native plant.
 The name of this plant is Theobroma cacao, which was interpenetrated as “Cacao, the food of the gods.”

 Benefits Of The Cocoa Bean

-Raw cocoa is one of the most healthiest super foods that is packed full of high amounts of antioxidants and mineral content.
-The cocoa bean has the highest antioxidant content than any other food in the world.
-By weight cocoa is suggested to contain more antioxidants than acai, blueberries, goji berries pomegranates, and red wine altogether.
+Raw cocoa is one of the healthiest superfoods that is packed full of high amounts of antioxidants and mineral content.
+The cocoa bean has the highest antioxidant content of any other food in the world.
+By weight, cocoa is suggested to contain more antioxidants than acai, blueberries, goji berries pomegranates, and red wine altogether.

 The purest type of chocolate you should consume is the one that is least processed and the darkest of them all.
-If you love to eat sweets like I do, you should know that eating chocolate not only tastes good but it offers such great value of rich antioxidants and minerals.
-The natural phytonutrients help in boosting your over all mood, body, adrenal functionality and health.
+If you love to eat sweets as I do, you should know that eating chocolate not only tastes good but it offers such great value of rich antioxidants and minerals.
+The natural phytonutrients help in boosting your overall mood, body, adrenal functionality, and health.
 Eat more dark chocolate in the rawest form you can find.

 There are so many types of chocolate, listed from least processed to most processed are: